solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 of the search.
 This is a fun case of invariance issues that are not related to floating-point code; you'd have this problem with integer trackers too.

+**Note:** Ryg points out that another way to do this is to store the index into the low bits of the best error mantissa, so you can pack error and index into a single sortable value.
+Indices are unique so you guarantee a single winner, and the precision loss is negligible even with ASTC needing to store a 12-bit index.

 ## Updates

-* **26 Feb '21:** Added a note to "Problem two" that the spilt summation accumulator has some side-effects on floating-point accuracy.
-* **26 Feb '21:** Added the "Other invariance issues" section.
+* **26 Feb '21:** Added "Other invariance issues" topic.
-* **28 Feb '21:** Added the standard library topic to "Other issues".
+* **28 Feb '21:** Added "Standard library" topic.
-* **25 Aug '24:** Updated advice on compiler settings to suggest `precise`, after Ryg reminded me that `strict` isn't really needed.
+* **25 Aug '24:** Updated advice on compiler settings to suggest `precise`, thanks Ryg.
+* **25 Aug '24:** Added note on using manual contractions.
+* **25 Aug '24:** Added note on using packing index into mantissa for sorts.

+Thanks to Aras and Ryg for the contributions and corrections.